Shepherd Center Rehabilitation Psychology Post-Doctoral Training

 Completing this 24-month postdoctoral fellowship will prepare aspiring rehabilitation psychologists to provide clinical services across varying cultures and diverse settings, with eventual certification by the American Board of Professional Psychology in Rehabilitation Psychology.
 Typical patient populations include traumatic spinal cord injuries, non-traumatic injuries (e.g., spinal tumors), and spinal cord disorders and diseases (e.g., transverse myelitis, Guillain-Barre Syndrome) as well as dual diagnosis (ABI and SCI).

-In more than four decades, Shepherd Center has grown to a world-renowned, 152-bed hospital that treats more than 8,000 patients each year across our inpatient, outpatient, and day programs.
+In more than four decades, Shepherd Center has grown into a world-renowned, 152-bed hospital that treats more than 8,000 patients annually across our inpatient, outpatient, and day programs.
 Recognized as Model Systems for both Spinal Cord Injury and Traumatic Brain Injury, Shepherd is part of an elite group of hospitals driven to provide extraordinary care.
 Some things that make us a top training facility include:

 Get to Know Shepherd Center